 Applicants who do not meet the criteria for the Board’s social equity program, but still come from historically disadvantaged communities may be considered economic empowerment applicants.
 The Board will prioritize reviewing license applications from economic empowerment applicants over non-social equity and non-economic empowerment applicants.

 Economic empowerment applicant businesses must be at least 51% owned by a member of a historically disadvantaged community.
-Those communities include: women, veterans, people with disabilities, members of the LGBTQIA+ community, First Nation/Indigenous/Native Americans, Asian American / Pacific Islanders, and other communities of color not explicitly named in the social equity program.
+Those communities include: women, veterans, First Nation/Indigenous/Native Americans, Asian American / Pacific Islanders, and other communities of color not explicitly named in the social equity program.

 By statute, only Social Equity applicants have access to technical assistance and grant funding through the Cannabis Business Development Fund.